The Best Electric Pole Saws for Smaller Backyards and Gardens

 Thin twigs and dense foliage get chewed up with any kind of power saw.
 The result is ugly and your device can jam or be damaged.
-Brush is better tackled with shears, or a weed eater.
+Brush is better tackled with garden shears, a hedge trimmer or, in some cases, a weed eater/strimmer.

 Things to Look Out for When Choosing the Best Machine

 Sawing at Ground Level and Detachable Pole Saws

 Many machines can be used for sawing at ground level (as illustrated above) but it is often easier if the chainsaw can simply be taken off the pole.